Compressibility Measures for Affinely Singular Random Vectors: Introduction

 More recently, RID was given an operational interpretation in almost lossless compression of analog memoryless sources in \cite{wu2010renyi}.
 Specifically, it was shown that in a compressed sensing problem where the high-dimensional vector is generated by a memoryless source, the minimum achievable undersampling rate is given by the RID of the source.
 The class of memoryless sources is extended to bounded $\Psi^{*}$-mixing processes in \cite{Jalali2016uni}.
 The compressed sensing problem is a typical example of projecting a high-dimensional source onto a lower dimensional subspace.
 Obviously, the RID of the projected source cannot exceed the RID of the original source.
 Interestingly, it is shown in \cite{Hunt1997} that RID remains constant with probability $1$, if the projection is selected with Haar measure among all possible projections.

 The concept of compressibility has also been generalized for discrete-domain stochastic processes.
-In particular, the notation of rate distortion dimension (RDD) is defined in \cite{Dembo1994} using the log-scaling constant of the rate distortion function under vanishing distortion condition when asymptotically large number of samples are considered.
-It is later proved in \cite{Berger1971} that memoryless processes (e.g., white noise) have the minimum RDD values among stationary processes.
-The RDD value is computed for two special cases of discrete-domain autoregressive Gaussian processes in \cite{Gray1970}.
+In particular, the notion of rate-distortion dimension (RDD) is defined in \cite{Dembo1994} using the log-scaling constant of the rate distortion function under vanishing distortion condition when asymptotically large number of samples are considered.
+The RDD notion is linked to some non-asymptotic concepts considered in the past.
+For instance, the results in \cite{Berger1971} imply that memoryless processes (e.g., white noise) have the maximum RDD values among stationary processes.
+Besides, the results in \cite{Gray1970} could be used to compute the RDD value for two special cases of discrete-domain autoregressive Gaussian processes.

 The extension of RID to discrete-domain stochastic processes was considered in both \cite{Jalali2016uni} and \cite{koch2019}.
 In \cite{Jalali2016uni}, the average RID of a block of samples with increasingly large block size is defined as the block-average information dimension (BID).
 It was later shown in \cite{Rezagah2016} that BID coincides with RDD under certain conditions.
 The generalization in \cite{koch2019}, however, relies on the log-scaling behavior of the entropy rate of the quantized samples.
 Unlike the BID, the latter notion always coincides with RDD.